JonasKVJ/Population-Scraper/README.md

 # Population-Scraper
 Small prototype project that scrapes population sizes from countries on Wikipedia and converts the scraped data to a usable format.
-The project is hosted on AWS Lightsail, using an Apache vHost server which communicates with Django through the WSGI interface.
+The project was hosted on AWS Lightsail, using an Apache vHost server which communicates with Django through the WSGI interface.

 The project was set up in 2 weeks and could be expanded in the future, by for example running the script at a timed interval and then maybe follow up with analytics on selected population sizes.
 The two chosen countries were United States and India, but any number of countries could be chosen for any kind of purpose.